TudorHulban/HowTo/82_Legal/agreement_contractor_company_client.md

 ### A. Contracting Parties

-Company - XXX, legal entity with headquarters in [address], registered under number xx/yyyyy/zzzz and having tax identification number EU 12345678 represented by [name] acting as [position] hereinafter reffered to as the Company
+Company - XXX, legal entity with headquarters in [address], registered under number xx/yyyyy/zzzz and having tax identification number EU 12345678 represented by [name] acting as [position] hereinafter referred to as the Company

 and

-Company - YYY, legal entity with headquarters in [address], registered under number  Jxx/yyyyy/zzzz and having tax identification number RO 12345678 represented by [name] acting as [position] hereinafter reffered to as the Contractor
+Company - YYY, legal entity with headquarters in [address], registered under number  Jxx/yyyyy/zzzz and having tax identification number RO 12345678 represented by [name] acting as [position] hereinafter referred to as the Contractor

 concluded this contractor agreement under the following conditions on which we agreed.